AdobeDocs/certification.en/help/certifications/aem/aem-renew.md

 ## Renew your certification

 To renew your exam click on the "Renew your certification" link below.
-This will redirect you to the Adobe Credential Management system where you will click "renew your certification" > then search for ADOBE EXPERIENCE MANAGER to take the course assessments that are aligned to the courses above.
+This will redirect you to the Adobe Credential Management system where you will click "renew your certification" > then search for ADOBE EXPERIENCE MANAGER to see the course assessments that are aligned to the courses above.

 * [Renew your certification](https://learning.adobe.com/api.certify.json){target="_blank"}